kyverno/website/content/en/docs/Installation/_index.md

 ## Install Kyverno using YAMLs

 The Kyverno policy engine runs as an admission webhook and requires a CA-signed certificate and key to setup secure TLS communication with the kube-apiserver (the CA can be self-signed).
-There are 2 ways to configure the secure communications link between Kyverno and the kube-apiserver.
+There are two ways to configure secure communications between Kyverno and the kube-apiserver.

 ### Option 1: Auto-generate a self-signed CA and certificate